YuxinXin/staralt/README.md

 name    RA(hh:mm:ss)    DEC(dd:mm:ss)

-running the program:
+(2) Running the program:

-1, ./staralt ---- will plot the curve of star altitude tonight
+1, ./staralt.py ---- will plot the curve of star altitude tonight

-2, ./staralt 2021 05 23 ---- will plot the curve of star altitude on 2021-05-23
+2, ./staralt.py 2021 05 23 ---- will plot the curve of star altitude on 2021-05-23